-Request for Approval: Fundraising Event with Revenue Projection Information

-Name of Club:

 Request for Fundraiser Approval and Revenue Projection

-Fiscal Year:

-Note : To be approved, applications must be submitted at least four (4) weeks prior to requested date
+Note: To be approved, applications must be submitted at least four (4) weeks prior to requested date.

-App plications must be approved by principal/school administrator prior to the activity/ fundraiser.
+Applications must be approved by principal/school administrator prior to the activity/ fundraiser.

-Date for rm submitted:
+Date form submitted:

-PROPC OSED ACTIVITY:
+PROPOSED ACTIVITY:

 Name of activity or type of fundraiser:

 Location of activity:

 Facilities needed:

 Items to be sold:

 Date of activity:

-First choice: Alternate date:
+First choice: A Iternate date:

 Time of activity: Froma.m. /p.m.
 To: a.m. /p.m.

 Ticket selling price: \$

-Cash box/Tickets required? ☐ Yes ☐ No
+Cash box/Tickets required?
+D No

 Number of items purchased for sale: @ \$ each = \$

-ASB purchase order required? ☐ Yes ☐ No
+ASB purchase order required? □ No

-How much income is anticipated? \$ How much expense is anticipated? \$
+How much expense is anticipated? \$

-How will profit be used?